RosettaCommons/demos/tutorials/minimization/minimization.md

 ```
 ...will only allow backbone (BB) movements for all residues and will disallow sidechain (CHI) movements for all residues, which is probably not what the user meant.

-> **Note: If a residue or jump is not specified in the movemap, it will revert to the default behavior, which is protocol-specific.**
+> **Note: If a residue or jump is not specified in the movemap, it will revert to the default behavior, which is protocol-specific.**  In many but not all cases, the default behaviour is for all torsional degrees of freedom (bb, chi) and all rigid-body degrees of freedom (jumps) to be movable.
+When in doubt, it's better to be explicit about the user-requested behaviour.

 ### Setting up the flagsfile and movemap file